ancfoster/Flags-and-Countries/README.md

     document all the necessary steps someone else can take in order to make a local copy of your project, like cloning, forking, etc.
 ## Credits

-### Content

-- I used an interactive tool by [Xah Lee](http://xahlee.info/js/svg_circle_arc.html) to learn how to draw an ARC using SVG.
-I used this for the level progress indicator.
+### Technical documentation & tutorials

+- A guide on animating a SVG path using stroke dash array and dash-offset by [Jake Archibold](https://jakearchibald.com/2013/animated-line-drawing-svg/) this formed the basis of the level progress ring
+- MDN documentaton on how to use the [animationend](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/animationend_event) event

 ### Media

 [Speaker Icons](https://iconmonstr.com/sound-thin-svg/)

+#### Sound Effects
+- Correct answer & level up sound by [BlackDragonFX](https://audiojungle.net/item/the-correct/36866229)
+- Game over / incorrect answer sound by [Shikkon](https://audiojungle.net/item/incorrect-answer/2024374)

 ### Acknowledgements
     list out any acknowledgements you have, if any... tutor support? fellow Slack student help? spouse, loved one, family member, etc.